orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/syntax.md

 The name of the process immediately follows the property prefix, here `save-final`.

 The wildcards, as usual with Form Funner, can specify a form's application and form names.
-Here, the process is available to all forms because of the `*.*` wildcard.
+Here, the process is available to all forms in all apps because of the `*.*` wildcard.

 The inline value, staring in this example with `require-uploads`, describes the process following a DSL (domain-specific language) described in more details below.
 The process DSL supports: